-The formation of a blood clot (thrombus) within a blood vessel is known as thrombosis.
-When a thrombus is formed, it prevents the normal flow of blood through the blood vessel.
+Thrombosis definition: The formation of a blood clot (thrombus) within a blood vessel is known as thrombosis. formation of thrombus prevents the normal flow of blood through the blood vessel.

-Normal blood clot formation to stop bleeding is an important process, but when a blood clot is formed at a wrong place and at the wrong time, it may cause major health issues – such as venous thromboembolism, pulmonary embolism and atherothrombosis, which can cause stroke and heart attack.
+Normal blood clot formation to stop bleeding is an important process, but when a blood clot is formed at the wrong place and at the wrong time, it may cause major health issues – such as venous thromboembolism, pulmonary embolism, and atherothrombosis, which can cause stroke and heart attack.

-Symptoms of Deep Vein thrombo-embolism: The symptoms include pain, discolouration, and swelling of the leg.
+Symptoms of Deep Vein thrombosis: The symptoms include pain, discoloration, and swelling of the leg.

 What are the risk factors for arterial thrombosis?

 The risk factors for arterial thrombosis may include a poor diet, sedentary lifestyle or lack of activity, old age, excessive rest after surgery or frequent long-distance traveling, high cholesterol, high blood pressure, diabetes, smoking, lack of movement, family history of arterial thrombosis, smoking and other heart issues.